Why we need an outbreak plan

 Our next steps are to:

-- Adapt the plan as we learn more about COVID-19 and local outbreaks.
+- remain agile and adapt the plan as we learn more about COVID-19

 Download the plan

-You can download a summary of the outbreak control plan.
+You can download a summary of the outbreak control plan below.